Gurpartap/statemachine-go/Readme.md

 its current state, reduces the amount of boilerplate and duct-taping you have to introduce to your code.

-The `statemachine` package provides a feature complete implementation of finite-state machines in Go.
+`package statemachine` provides a feature complete implementation of finite-state machines in Go.

-#### What Is A Finite-State Machine Even?
+__What Is A Finite-State Machine Even?__

 > A finite-state machine (FSM) or finite-state automaton (FSA, plural:
 > automata), finite automaton, or simply a state machine, is a mathematical